lstig/ansible-role-matchbox/README.md

 Requirements
 ------------

-This role lies on filters in the `community.general` collection, specifically: `community.general.json_query`.
-Prior to running ensure you have the following dependencies installed:
+This role relies on filters in the `community.general` collection, specifically: `community.general.json_query`.
+Prior to running, ensure you have the following dependencies installed:

 ```sh
 ansible-galaxy collection install community.general